Final Exam Information

 -

 You may not use any AI tools such as ChatGPT for this exam.
-Any students suspected of using ChatGPT or similar tools will be invited to explain themselves at a hearing before the CAS Academic Conduct Committee.
+Any students suspected of using ChatGPT or similar tools will receive a grade of 0 on the final exam, a grade of F in CS111, and will be invited to explain themselves at a hearing before the CAS Academic Conduct Committee.

 -